-I Just watched the new episode of The Good Doctor (S2 Ep.
-11 – Quarantine Part 2) and something just happened that triggered a thought response in me, and I thought I’d share what happened with you.
+I just watched the new episode of The Good Doctor (S2 Ep.
+11 – Quarantine Part 2) and something just happened that triggered a thought response in me due to my borderline personality disorder, and I thought I’d share that with you.

 I’ve also never felt homesick, and if I really wanted to I could reach out to my dad through my half-sister (she’s still in contact with him, but I have no desire to do so, and I’ve never felt a need to be with someone specific.

 I have, however, been desperate to socialise, in my past as it kept me stable, but I didn’t care who it was with, as long as it was someone, anyone, who would allow me to meet the required need to socialise – although I no longer suffer that need anymore.

 If you’ve read my previous article “The Difficulties of Meeting My Partner” you’d see that I even struggle with wanting to be around my partner, and my partner is the only person I can be bothered to even talk to, as I lack the drive to do so: as well as having to contend with my anxiety disorders making the whole prospect more difficult.

 I have a borderline personality disorder and it’s rooted in attachment problems.
 I’ve always known I’ve had attachment problems, but it wasn’t just caused by my experiences with my mum and dad (or lack thereof of a dad).
 My primary school, school “friends”, and peers all played their part.
 So this single line on The Good Doctor is impossible for me to relate to.

 I know I’m missing something important that allows me to have this kind of need for someone close to be there for them.
 This special connection that Dr Alex Park‘s son obviously wanted in this episode of The Good Doctor.
 Other people are able to feel this, due to not having the problems I have, but why can’t I as well?